 Never connect more lights together than the recommended number of light strings.

 Safety tips for holiday travel

-Make sure someone can come around to check on your home, give it a lived-in look, have your mail collected, and maybe even get your driveway shovelled.
-If you’re going on holiday, most home insurance policies require at the very least a check-in if you are gone more than five days.
+Make sure someone can come around to check on your home, give it a lived-in look, collect your mail, and maybe even shovel your driveway.
+If you’re going on holiday, your home insurance policy might require — at the very least — a check-in if you are gone for more than five days.

 Be sensible, stay safe, and enjoy the holidays.
 Your family and insurance company will thank you.
 For more information on holiday safety tips and Christmas insurance claims, speak to your insurance agent or broker.